Three cops injured in Quetta blast

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

 QUETTA: Three police personnel among several injured in a blast at Spiny Road near Pak-Turk School area of the provincial capital on Monday.
-An explosive device attached with a motorbike parked near the Pak-Turk School went off when patrolling vehicle of the Kharotabad Police Station was passing by.
+According to police sources, an explosive device attached with a motorbike parked near the Pak-Turk School went off when patrollingvehicle of the Kharotabad Police Station was passing by.
 The injured identified as Sub-Inspector Nisar Ahmed, his driver Khan Muhammad and gunman Arsalan, were rushed to the Civil Hospital.
 They were stated to be in stable condition.

 QUETTA: Three police personnel among several injured in a blast at Spiny Road near Pak-Turk School area of the provincial capital on Monday.
-An explosive device attached with a motorbike parked near the Pak-Turk School went off when patrolling vehicle of the Kharotabad Police Station was passing by.
+According to police sources, an explosive device attached with a motorbike parked near the Pak-Turk School went off when patrollingvehicle of the Kharotabad Police Station was passing by.
 The injured identified as Sub-Inspector Nisar Ahmed, his driver Khan Muhammad and gunman Arsalan, were rushed to the Civil Hospital.
 They were stated to be in stable condition.